Table of Contents

 projectile

-It considers directories under version control as projects and defines
+It considers directories under version control as projects and defines functions like find-file, multi-occur, and recentf for them.
+It’s a very simple and non-intrusive way to have project management.

 elpy

-provides completion and much more
+For Python programming, elpy provides completion and much more functionality.

 ack-and-a-half

-mode, hybrid version of the other two.
+An ack mode, a hybrid version of the other two.

 xgtags

-A gnu global mode for C++ code tagging.
+A GNU Global mode for C++ code tagging.